AdityaS1426/DebugDataBandits/README.md

 - IMPORTANT: Make sure to type "ADD" in order to add the cars from the TXT file to the program.
 If this is not done, the other commands won't work.
 - ALSO IMPORTANT: When sorting or filtering a car, enter the command, & then press "L" to load the car list again.
 This list will display the appropriate sort or filter.
 - The other commands are listed in the README.

 ## Commands for Car Dealership

-NOTE: Type "ADD" first so that the cars can be added to the inventory.
+FIRST NOTE: Type "ADD" first so that the cars can be added to the inventory.
+SECOND NOTE: All of the commands must be typed in CAPITAL LETTERS.
+SECOND NOTE: If you don't want to look at the README for the commands, simply type "HELP" so that the commands are visible in the "Run" box.
+THIRD NOTE: After sorting or filtering, type "L" to list the cars so that the sorted/filtered list can be seen.

 ###### Basic Use